 Postgraduate, taught and research

 31 January 2024: Pampered poultry pets: new AWRG research shows domestic chicken owners see their animals as feathered friends not food producers

 With a population estimated at five million, non-commercial chickens make up the third largest pet group in the UK after dogs and cats, but there has been limited research into their welfare or the care-taking practices and attitudes of their owners.
 In a new study published in the journal Animals, AWRG Associate Lecturer Jenny Mace and Prof. Andrew Knight have delved into these questions and found that the chicken really does come before the egg.
 Read the full press release.

 AWBEL has partnerships with Compassion in World Farming and the International Fund for Animal Welfare, and links with many others working in the animal welfare field.
 Through the group the University is a signatory to the CreatureKind commitment.

 Our seminar series is one of several ways in which we seek to engage with wider society to increase knowledge and understanding about animal welfare and animal use practices.
-We have also organised symposia and we have our own YouTube channel (see below).
+We have also organised symposia.

 Meet the team

-Dr Lisa Riley, Senior Lecturer in Animal Behaviour and Welfare / AWRG Lead
+Dr Lisa Riley, Senior Lecturer in Animal Behaviour and Welfare and AWRG Lead

 Dr Steven McCulloch, Senior Lecturer in Human-Animal Studies